Special Needs

 2. In-place or at-home shelters present greater problems.
 There must be exceptional plans for rescue and recovery operations.

-A person's physical impairments may very well be heightened as a result of massive damages in their household or even along the way to the shelter.
+A person's physical impairments may very well be heightened as a result of massive damages in their household or even long the way to the shelter.

 References and Additional Resources